Woman with her head down on a laptop at her desk, exhausted — depicting parental burnout and emotional depletion

 Sleep, when it can be improved, helps more than almost anything else.
 The research consistently shows that chronic sleep deprivation impairs emotional regulation, reduces empathy, and makes the entire parenting experience harder than it would otherwise be.
 This is not a character flaw.
 It is biology.

 If you are someone whose mind moves fast and who has historically managed high demands by adding more discipline and planning, it is worth being precise about what you are planning for.
-Using tools like the Priority Pad for what actually matters this week, rather than what feels urgent, or the Morning/Mind Journal to track how you are actually doing (not just what you are doing), can shift the frame from management to recovery.
+Using tools like the Priority Pad for what actually matters this week, rather than what feels urgent, or the Morning Mindset Journal to track how you are actually doing (not just what you are doing), can shift the frame from management to recovery.
 The goal is not to optimise your way out of burnout.
 It is to reduce the friction enough that the system can repair itself.

 Practical Next Steps